-Act One is a Broadway play written and directed by James Lapine, based off the memoir of the same name by Moss Hart
+This revolving stage is presently occupied by the set of Act One, a play written and directed by James Lapine, based off the memoir of the same name by Moss Hart.